zuvaai/zuva-examples/python-sdk/spreadsheet/spreadsheet.md

 # and also determine if the path provided is a file (or not).
 import os

-# 'zdai' is the Zuva DocAI Python SDK, which provides functions
+# 'zdai' is the Zuva Python SDK, which provides functions
-# which make it easier to use DocAI via Python.
+# which make it easier to use Zuva via Python.
-# We are importing ZDAISDK (Zuva DocAI Software Development Kit)
-# which is the entry point to DocAI's services.
 # The other packages are the request types that we are going to
 # create as part of this tutorial.
 from zdai import ZDAISDK, DocumentClassificationRequest, \